Commercial partof Masa GmbH

-4.10 Should Masa be responsible for the delay and the client incurs damages as a result, the client is entitled to claim fixed delay damages should the whole consignment be delayed.
-The delay damages will be nought point five percent (0.5%) after a delivery delay of 4 weeks for each additional complete week, in full or no more than five percent (5 %) of the value of this part of the total consignment which, as a result of the delay, cannot be used at the right time or not in accordance with the contract.
+4.10 Should Masa be responsible for the delay without there being any reasons for delay in accordance with § 4.12, and the client incurs damages as a result, the client is entitled to claim fixed delay damages should the whole consignment be delayed.
+The delay damages will be nought point five percent (0.5%) after a delivery delay of 8 weeks for each additional complete week, in full or no more than five percent (5 %) of the value of this part of the total consignment which, as a result of the delay, cannot be used at the right time or not in accordance with the contract.
 Further claims by the client because of a delay and claims for a delay for a partial delivery are excluded.

-4.11 After taking legally exceptional cases into consideration, should the client set Masa a reasonable time to perform after the due time and Masa does not meet this date, the client is entitled to withdraw from the contract.
+4.11 After taking legally exceptional cases and § 4.12 into consideration, should the client set Masa a reasonable time to perform after the due time and Masa does not meet this date, the client is entitled to withdraw from the contract.

 § 5 Masa's scope of supply and services